JuhyungSon/SimLab/README.md

 1.Create the Lobby Scene, Control Room Scene, Chemical Plant (Enginereing) Scene.

-2.Open the game engine and install the codes in the correct game scene.
+2.Open the game engine and paste the codes into the appropriate game scene.

-3.Design own engineering course in the scene.
+3.Build your own engineering course in the scene.

-4.Adpated our code to the 3D object in the unity.
+4.Applied our code to the 3D object in Unity.

 # Get Started
-The code is a Unity Project that contains a bunch of codes example.
-Download the codes and adjust to your project.
+The code is a Unity project that includes a number of code examples.
+Download the codes and customize them for your own project.

 # WorkFlow and Code Explanation

 - [Lobby Scene]

-- Button VR : Button VR is the function to turn on the UI in the Lobby,chemical plant.
-I used this code to use all scene.
-So, this code can be used from lobby scene and chemical plant as well when the user interact with this button.
+- Button VR : Button VR is the function that activates the UI in the Lobby, Chemical Plant.
+I used this code to use the entire scenario.
+When the user interacts with this button, this code may be utilized in both the lobby scene and the chemical factory.

-- Fade screen: Fade screen code is the role of when the user move to another scence from lobby scene to control room, the user camera will be fade during 3 sec.
-The, user can feel more immersive effect.
+- Fade screen: The fade screen code ensures that when the user moves from the lobby scene to the control room, the user's camera fades for three seconds.
+The user can have a more immersive impression.

-- Move Scene: Move scene code is the role of moving the character from scene to scene.
+- Move Scene: The move scene code is in charge of transporting the character from one scene to another.

-- Network Manager: Netwrok manager code is the role of managing the scene into the photon network.
-If the user enter to the simlab, the scene can be created from the photon netwrok.
+- Network Manager: Netwrok manager code is responsible for controlling the scene within the photon network.
+If the user enters the simlab, the scene may be produced using the photon network.

-- Network Player: Network player of code is the role of creating the user using the photon network.
-The user can communcate with other user from this code.
+- Network Player: The job of the network player in code is to create the user utilizing the photon network.
+The user can communicate with other users using this code.

-- NetworkPlayerSpawen: Network player spawen code is the role of supporing the user to spawn to the scene.
+- NetworkPlayerSpawen: Network player spawn code is responsible for allowing the user to spawn in the scene.

-- ProgressBar: Progrees bar is the role of the checking the how much the user looking at the video lecture in the lobby.
-It represent that the progress of the video lecture.
+- ProgressBar: It represent that the progress of the video lecture.

-- Rotate: This code is the role of the rotating the DC in the center of the desk in the lobby scene.
-The user can watch the DC in the lobby.
+- Rotate: This code controls the rotation of the DC(Distialliation Column) in the center of the desk in the lobby scenario.
+The user may view the DC(Distialliation Column) from the lobby.

-- SceneTransitionManager: This code is help the user to move to scene to scene.
+- SceneTransitionManager: This code assists the user in moving from scene to scene.

-- VideoPlayBack: This code is the role of managing the video lecture from the lobby scene.
+- VideoPlayBack: This code is responsible for managing the video lecture from the lobby scene.

 - [Control Room]

-- OperationModeButton: If the user want to start the interacting with the operation protocol screen, this code is to oprate the DC protocols.
+- OperationModeButton: If the user wants to begin interacting with the operation protocol screen, this code will initiate the DC(Distialliation Column) protocols.

 - [Chemical Plant]

-- Climber,Climbinteractable: The user can climb the DC from this code.

-- HandleCheck, HandleChecker1,Handelcheckr2: If the user interact with the valve, I could check when the user interact with the valve and how much the user tried to open the valve.
+- HandleCheck, HandleChecker1,Handelcheckr2: If the user interacts with the valve, It can be tracked  how much the user tries to open the valve.

-- TimeChecker: When user start the open the valve and when finish the user interaction.
-I could get the data from this code for user task completion.
+- TimeChecker: This code provided some data for the accomplishment of user tasks.

 # GamePlay Video